DaleMargel/Web-Survey/Platform/Rendering.md

 > Ironically, if you squint at lit-html (or heresy) it looks similar to React.
 These vendors are trying to solve the same problem: filling an annotated template with data.

+## Elm
+Elm works similar to Svelte, but it uses a custom language with a lot of innovative features.
+Because it is unfamilar looking, it has a steeper learning curve and is not as popular as svelte.

 ## Heresy
 Polymer used to be my preferred approach until Web Components were killed by W3C.
 The Polymer team started working with an aternative, lit-html, but I found that [HyperHTML](https://viperhtml.js.org/hyper.html) was already a more capable and mature replacement - so I moved over to [WebReflection](https://github.com/WebReflection) and never looked back.